Current Search Efforts:

 This position will be part of HCI’s Center for Investigational Therapeutics, which is a transdisciplinary program for development of novel cancer therapeutics.
 It is anticipated that the new hire will work closely with translational cancer researchers and have dual appointments in the Department of Medicinal Chemistry and the Division of Medical Oncology.
 For more information, visit www.huntsmancancer.org, www.utahinternalmedicine.org, and www.pharmacy.utah.edu/medchem

 The position is also part of the Utah Science, Technology, and Research Initiative (USTAR), which was funded by the Utah Legislature to attract focused teams of outstanding researchers who have the potential to build major fundamental research programs that will lead to the commercialization of new technologies and/or build new industries for Utah.
 Information about the USTAR initiative and past hires can be found at www.ustar.utah.edu.

-Or, to apply online, please visit the following link:
+To apply, please visit the following links:

 The University of Utah Health Sciences Center (HSC) is a patient-focused center distinguished by collaboration, excellence, leadership, and respect.
 The University of Utah HSC values candidate who are committed to fostering and furthering the culture of compassion, collaboration, innovation, accountability, diversity, integrity, quality, and trust that is integral to its mission.

 The University of Utah is an Equal Opportunity/Affirmative Action employer and educator.
 Minorities, women, and persons with disabilities are strongly encouraged to apply.
 Veterans' preference.
 Reasonable accommodations provided.
 For additional information: http://www.regulations.utah.edu/humanResources/5-106.html.